-Outcomes of Preparation for Higher Education Programme, 2021
+Outcomes of Preparation for Higher Education Programme, 2022

-The Director has to date been able to contact 33 (50%) of 66 participants who successfully completed the Preparation for Higher Education Programme during 2021.
+The Director has to date received a feedback from 12 participants who successfully completed the Preparation for Higher Education Programme during 2022.
 Their feedback has provided strong evidence of the value of the course to this cohort, who have very varied educational and employment backgrounds, but who all faced obstacles in gaining employment, particularly at a professional level, in the UK.
 The feedbacks confirmed the commitment and determination to enter or re-enter higher education and professional work, which motivates this group.
 Each individual takes a number of steps towards their goal, which may change as they gain more experience.
 There is an ongoing need for more educational and careers casework than the Charity, and other organisations, are currently able to provide.